zombieyang/sd-ppp/readme.md

-# SD-PPP: Easily use photoshop in yourfor StableDiffusion/ComfyUI
+# SD-PPP: Easily use photoshop in your StableDiffusion/ComfyUI
 > ppp for Professional Photoshop transPorter

 ## How to use